Breastfeeding & OTC Medication: Safety Tips That You Need To Know

 The Go-To Med: Acetaminophen

-While acetaminophen may not work as well as ibuprofen for pain due to inflammation, acetaminophen is probably the OTC of choice - especially when you have a pounding headache, non-inflammatory pain or need to quiet a fever.
+While acetaminophen may not always work as well as ibuprofen for pain due to swelling, cramps, and muscle inflammation, acetaminophen is probably the OTC of choice -- especially when you have a pounding headache, non-inflammatory pain or need to quiet a fever.

 Adverse effects in breastfed infants appear to be rare.
 Reports that acetaminophen can cause asthma in infants is not backed up by reliable data.